email

 I have been writing novels for decades.
 Back in the 1980s, I adopted the pen-name Roland Lindsay to achieve a mid-alphabet Surname for optimum retail shelf placement.
 Ironically, that no longer matters a damn for eBooks in the digital age.
 They are all ‘Speculative Fiction’* and a page presenting a synopsis is available here for each book.

-Although I believe that Communism leads inevitably to Authoritarianism (so I don’t support that!), Capitalism is nearly as bad, from an author’s perspective, in the book publishing and marketing industry.
-So I would rather make all my novels freely available here rather than allow them to be used for profit by Amazon.
-There are 15 novels, divided into a tetralogy, two trilogies, a duology, and three stand-alone novels.
-Novel #16, currently at the research stage, will be another stand-alone story.
+From an author’s perspective, Capatalism is almost as bad as Communism in the book publishing industry, treating all work as assets attracting advertising and marketing revenue only.
+So I would rather make all my novels freely available here rather than allow them to be used for profit.
+There are 17 novels, divided into two tetralogies, one trilogy, one duology, and four stand-alone novels.
+They have all been removed from Amazon.

 * Speculative Fiction – what is it?